Logistical Consideration - image

 Consider participant availability

-Be mindful of local schedules, such as market days, religious holidays, customs related to burials, or agricultural or fishing seasons, which could affect the availability of participants.
+Be mindful of local schedules, such as market days, religious holidays, customs related to burials, and agricultural or fishing seasons, which could affect the availability of participants.

 Test your methods